severian5it/ResidenceGiulioCesare/README.md

 1. Carousel: sliding through the rooms' pictures composing the carousel, testing indicators at the bottom of the slides.

-1. Contact form:
+1. Contact form via the following routine:
-    1. Go to the "Contact" Section
+    1. Going to the "Contact" Section
-    2. Try to submit the empty form and verify that an error message about the required fields appears
+    2. Trying to submit the empty form and verify that an error message about the required fields appears
-    3. Try to submit the form with an invalid email address and verify that a relevant error message appears
+    3. Trying to submit the form with an invalid email address and verify that a relevant error message appears
-    4. Try to submit the form with all inputs valid and verify that the modal will appear.
+    4. Trying to submit the form with all inputs valid and verify that the modal will appear.

-Bugs: most relevant bug to tackle involved *bootstrap4 carousel* which arrows indicators pushed navigation to the top of the section, but changing the `data-target` field solved it.
+Bugs: most relevant bugs to tackle involved *bootstrap4 carousel* which arrows indicators pushed navigation to the top of the section, but changing the `data-target` field solved it.
-Other issues involved the JavaScript file which at some point was not adapting to new component added, and this meant refactoring from the original version.
+Other issues involved the JavaScript-powered scrolling which at some point was not adapting to new component added, and this meant refactoring from the original version.

 # Deployment